MateuszKielan/SpotifyAlgortihm/README.md

 # ComputationalThinking28
-This repository corresponds to Computational Thinking Project
+This repository corresponds to Spotify Algorithm project.
-Group: 28
 Creators: Mateusz Kielan, Jan Burakowski, Szymon Czternasty, IJsbrand de Meijere

 This project is about creating a spotify algorithm for the "Discover weekly feature"